 Is there a big business opportunity if you are successful?

-If you are successful how many people will want your product?
-How much will they pay, and how easy or hard will it be for you to find them?
+If you are successful do you have an idea of how many people will want your product?
+How much will they be willing to pay for it?, and how easy or hard will it be for you to find them?

 Is the business defensible

-Most startups think about first mover advantage but the smart ones think about the last mover advantage: how are you going to hold on to your customers over time?
-There are four different ways that you can create long-term differentiation, you need to differentiate in at least one, and you need to get the data to convince yourself
+Most startups think about first mover advantage but the smart ones think about last mover advantage: how are you going to hold on to your customers over time?
+As Peter Thiel outlines in his talk Competition is for losers, at Stanford in 2015.
+There are four different ways that you can create long-term differentiation, to be successful you need to differentiate in at least one way.

 Do you have a good answer on timing i.e. why now not two years ago and not two years from now?

-This is often said to be the most critical aspect to your success or failure as a technology startup founder.
-You need to get evidence that users will adopt your technology now.
+Timing is often said to be the most critical aspect to your success or failure as a technology startup founder, if you are skeptical about this claim be sure to check out this video from Bill Gross.
+To mitigate against this risk you will need to get evidence that users will adopt your solution.
 What are the key tech & market trends that make NOW the perfect time?

 Are you scratching your own itch if not, do you have access to the people with the problem you plan to solve